Funnel Cake

 Storage instructions

-To freeze: Store leftovers in an airtight container or freezer-safe bag for up to 6 months.
+To freeze: Store them in a freezer-safe container and freeze for up to three months.

 Ingredients